 I received a parking ticket but I am not sure what I did wrong.
 How can I find out?

 Please contact By-law Enforcement at 204-239-8326.

 Who issues parking tickets?

-The City’s Parking Meter Attendant, Designated Employee, and the RCMP are the only authorities who can issue parking tickets in the City of Portage la Prairie.
+The City’s By-law Enforcement Officers, Designated Employee, and the RCMP are the only authorities who can issue parking tickets in the City of Portage la Prairie.

 If I feel that I have received a parking ticket in error, what do I do?

 If I disagree with a parking ticket, what can I do about it?